OSInside/cloud-builder/doc/source/control_plane_setup.rst

       runner:
         ssh_user: cb-collect
         ssh_pkey_file: HOME/.ssh/id_cb_collect
+        count: 2

    Replace *HOME* with the absolute path to the home directory of the user that is expected to call `cb-ctl`

+   .. note:: runner count

+      The configured number of runners (2) in this example is optional but recommended and tells cb-ctl to expect information from 2 runners.
+This setting avoids unneeded wait times as explained in step 5 of the runner setup from here :ref:`runner-setup`

 Congrats, the control plane is now running, the kafka message broker is up and configured and `cb-ctl` would be ready for a first package